conbrad/RedisProxy/README.md

 #### Runtime complexity
 * All data structures that make up the cache live in package services.util
 * Supports lookups and insertions in O(1) time via a hashmap
-* Keys are Nodes of a LinkedList, which allows us to splice out nodes and put them at the tail on O(1) time to create an efficient LRU queue
+* Keys are Nodes of a LinkedList, which allows us to splice out nodes and put them at the tail in O(1) time to create an efficient LRU queue

 #### Concurrency
 * The backing hashmap is from java.util.concurrent which effectively shards data so that only parts of the map are locked during updates, reducing lock contention